aherbert/gdsc-smlm/docs/model_plugins.rst

       </FilterSet>
     </list>

-The ultimate limits for each filter parameter are set using the minimum and maximum value of that filter data in all the results generated by ``Benchmark Spot Fit`` plugin.
+The ultimate limits for each filter parameter are set using the minimum and maximum value of that filter data in all the results generated by ``Fit Spot Data`` plugin.
 This prevents evaluation of filters that will not discriminate the fit results.

 .. index:: Evolution using a Genetic Algorithm